Applying For Deferred Action for Childhood Arrivals (DACA)

 WHAT IS THE CRITERIA TO APPLY FOR DACA?

-- Entered the United States before the age of sixteen (16)
+- Entered the United States before the age of 16

 - Either:

-- Have graduated from High School or obtained GED; or
+- Have graduated from high school or obtained a GED or certificate of completion

-- Have not been convicted of a felony or serious/multiple misdemeanor or pose a threat to the national security of the U.S.
+- Have not been convicted of a felony or serious/multiple misdemeanors or pose a threat to national security

 WHAT DOCUMENTS ARE NEEDED TO BEGIN THIS APPLICATION PROCESS?